gitlabhq/gitlab-recipes/install/CentOS_6.md

 We start with a completely clean CentOS 6.3 "minimal" installation which can be accomplished by downloading the appropriate installation iso file.
 Just boot the system of the iso file and install the system.

-Note that during the installation you use the *"Configure Network"* option (it's a button in the same screen wher you speciify the hostname) to enable the *"Connect automatically"* option for the network interface and hand (usually eth0).
+Note that during the installation you use the *"Configure Network"* option (it's a button in the same screen where you specify the hostname) to enable the *"Connect automatically"* option for the network interface and hand (usually eth0).
 **If you forget this option the network will NOT start at boot.**

 The end result is a bare minimum CentOS installation that effectively only has network connectivity and no services at all.